Fluid Solutions - Massachusetts - California

 poor quality oil

-• Thermal / oxidative stress on oil very high.
+• Thermal/oxidative stress on oil is very high.

 • Issues: Ring sticking.